 9 Unusual Things to do in Vienna: Where the Guidebooks Won’t Take You

 Though it’s known for its thriving art scene, opera houses, museums, and palaces, the magnificent city of Vienna can be a bit of a bore.
-I mean go ahead and look at the Stephansdom and some of the other stately buildings in the city center.
+I mean go ahead and look at the Stephansdom and some of the other stately buildings in the inner city.
 If you’re from another continent, you will probably ooh and aah a couple of times.
 But after a while, you might start wondering “Now what?”.

-Since Vienna isn’t very exciting at first glance—unless you’re a history and art buff, in which case, enjoy the museums—we’ve decided to spice it up with some unusual sites for you to visit and squeeze some life into the ol’ gal.
+Since Vienna isn’t very exciting at first glance—unless you’re a history and art buff, in which case, enjoy the museums—we’ve decided to spice it up with some unusual sites for you to visit and squeeze some life into the old gal.

 Map of the unusual sites in Vienna, Austria

 This is where the top unusual sites from this list are located.
-When booking your hotel, pick one that is close to everything, like Boutiquehotel Das Tyrol and Steigenberger Hotel Herrenhof
+When booking your hotel, pick one that is close to everything, like Boutiquehotel Das Tyrol and

 Is Vienna Worth Visiting?
+A UNESCO World Heritage Site

 Drinking beer at the Austrian mountains